-This is a basic Member with no special purpose other than to act as the default Workflow Channel for Account Members and Workflow Profile Input Children.

-NoDataLock

-This is a special Member that only applies to a metadata Member (Account or UDx) and should not participate in a Workflow Channel grouping scheme.
+- Standard: A basic member that acts as the default Workflow Channel for account members and Workflow Profile Input Children. - NoDataLock: A special member that only applies to a metadata member (account or UDx) and should not participate in a workflow channel grouping scheme.
 This is the default value for any UDx Member.